WVC Frequently Asked Questions

 –Switch (7th/8th Grade): Meets on Sundays at 5:15 pm in the Community Center Gym (Rockrimmon)

 –FUSION (High School): Meets on Sundays at 5:15 pm in the Stone Chapel (Rockrimmon)

 Q: Does the church offer Bible studies for adults?

 Information on the class, time and location is available at Guest Central.
 We call them Community Groups, which are ongoing Sunday morning classes for adults that happen during both worship services.
 (This allows you to go to the Sunday service either before or after the class meets.)
 All studies are Bible-based, and led by qualified lay leaders within the church.

-We also offer “Foundations” classes on Wednesday and Sunday evenings during the school semesters at the church.
+We also offer “Foundations” classes occasionally on Wednesday evenings at the church.
 These studies are taught in more of a college-level classroom-type setting, with both core and elective courses being offered.

 Q. Does the church offer small groups?

 Information on how to connect with a small group is available at Guest Central.
 These groups are formed primarily according to “life stage” (e.g., Young Marrieds, Singles, “Empty Nesters,” etc.) through a quarterly Small Group Launch.
 This is a two-week small group experience at the church, with a new small group being “launched” with those who you participate with during the sessions.